naqeebali-shamsi/MoodMint/README.md

    ```sh
    npm run dev
    ```
-2. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+2. Open [http://localhost:3000](http://localhost:3000) with your browser.
+3. Connect your MetaMask wallet (make sure you're on Sepolia network).
+4. Enter your mood, mint your NFT, and watch as AI turns it into art!

 ## 🗺️ Roadmap

 - [x] Basic NFT minting functionality
+- [x] AI-generated art based on mood input
-- [x] Mood selection interface
+- [x] IPFS storage for NFT metadata
 - [ ] Mood history visualization
 - [ ] Social sharing features
-- [ ] Mobile app version
+- [ ] Support for mainnet deployment

 See the [open issues](https://github.com/naqeebali-shamsi/moodmint/issues) for a full list of proposed features and known issues.